aphoenix/aphoenix.ca/content/blog/2022/on-mistakes.md

 remember the specifics of it anymore, but it required changing a setting that I wasn't particularly comfortable doing without running it by someone, so I went to a different department and asked the senior developer there what he thought.
-He was pretty busy and didn't think that our project was of particular importance, so he said, "Do whatever the forum your on tells you to do, and leave me alone."
+He was pretty busy and didn't think that our project was of particular importance, so he said, "Do whatever the forum you're on tells you to do, and leave me alone."

 So I made a couple of server configuration changes, because that's what I was told to do.